For Hope

-For Hope is a 1996 American made-for-television drama film starring Dana Delany and directed by Bob Saget.
-Based on Saget's sister Gay, the film showed the experience of a young woman fatally afflicted with the disease scleroderma.
-Other cast members included Tracy Nelson and Chris Demetral.
+For Hope is a 1996 American drama television film starring Dana Delany and directed by Bob Saget.
+Written by Susan Rice and based on Saget's sister Gay, the film shows the experience of a young woman fatally afflicted with the disease scleroderma.
+Other cast members include Tracy Nelson and Chris Demetral.
 The film was produced by Brillstein-Grey Entertainment and Columbia Pictures Television and premiered on November 17, 1996 on ABC.

 Dana Delany had to have some significant prosthetic makeup applied to simulate the various degrees of disfigurement the main character, Hope, experienced as a result of the disease.

 The original airing achieved the top Nielsen ratings for the time slot.
-The movie has periodically been rerun on various TV networks and is available on DVD and VHS for a $20 donation at the Scleroderma Research Foundation.
+The film has periodically been rerun on various TV networks and is available on DVD and VHS for a $20 donation at the Scleroderma Research Foundation.

-An extra feature of the movie was that it included a cameo appearance by Scleroderma Research Foundation founder Sharon Monsky.
+An extra feature of the film is that it includes a cameo appearance by Scleroderma Research Foundation founder Sharon Monsky.